yyl/ComputeSimilarity/README.md

 - compute similarity score of entities of a hahstag, and **wiki results** of that hashtag!
 - how about a fixed corpus as the _oracle_, and instead of comparing tag1 and tag2, we compare tag1 and oracle, and tag2 and oracle
 - provide a nicer interface for the program

+In conclusion, I learned a lot.
+I believe I am on the right track, that is using entities to represent hashtags.
+Entities in tweets are much more correlated to the topic the tweet is talking about.
+Another thing I believe is to reach a satisfying level of representing a hashtag, there exist a convergent point in the number of required tweets.

+This is an interesting area to explore.

 ### How to use them